Strange Blood

 Strange Blood is a 2015 science fiction horror film directed and written by Chad Michael Ward and starring Robert Brettenaugh and Alexandra Bard.
-It received its world premiere on 30 January 2015 in Turkey and in the United States in April 2015.
+It received its world premiere on 30 January 2015 in Turkey.
+Strange Blood was released on demand in April 2015 and DVD in June 2015.

 Plot

 Dr. Henry Moorehouse (Robert Brettenaugh) is obsessively determined to find a universal cure for disease.
 He plans on doing this with an organism known only as 'Ella', a large parasite which he claims can successfully create a vaccine for any virus it's exposed to.
 Gemma (Alexandra Bard) is Henry’s assistant, who claims to have personally witnessed him going from being a genius doctor to an insane vampiric creature after an experiment gone awry.